16 Hottest European Resort Destinations of Summer 2018

 12 Playa Blanca, Lanzarote

-Playa Blanca is a laidback beach resort town, filled with amusements, lodging, and restaurants for all budgets, and although you may want a car to explore the island on your own, plenty of day tours will take you to all the island's highlights.
+Playa Blanca is a laid-back beach resort town, filled with amusements, restaurants, and lodging for all budgets - most of them a few steps from the beach.
+In addition to its stretch of golden sand, the luxury Princesa Yaiza Suite Hotel Resort has large palm-fringed swimming pools.
+Although you may want a car to explore the island on your own, plenty of day tours will take you to all the island's highlights.
 Among these are the outstanding works of Spanish artist/architect Cesar Manrique, whose vision and talent saved Lanzarote from the ravages of unchecked mass tourism.
 He used the island's unique landscape and resources to create stunning tourist attractions: a stylish modern home inside a lava bubble, a swimming pool in a collapsed lava tube, a restaurant and concert hall inside a huge volcanic cave, and a beautiful cactus garden in an abandoned quarry.

 Accommodation: Where to Stay in Playa Blanca